 You should be continuously collecting data in the background so that you can build a solid customer knowledge base that informs you of your customers’ likes, their dislikes, how they like to be communicated with, and when.
 This is vital for creating an amazing customer experience – something which is becoming increasingly important to customers.
 According to a Salesforce study, 78% of millennial customers have moved their business elsewhere after just one poor customer service experience.

-The Ultimate Guide to Messaging
+The Ultimate Guide on Messaging

 Creating a customer onboarding strategy is the first step towards ensuring your app has a special place on your customers’ home screens.
 It also helps you nurture new leads, turning them into loyal customers that return to do business with your company time and time again.
-To find out more about how to delight your customers, download our free eBook: The Ultimate Guide to Messaging.
+To find out more about how to delight your customers, download our free eBook: The Ultimate Guide on Messaging.